shawnzxiang/pebble-pomodoro/README.md

 # pebble-pomodoro

-This is app is available in
+This app is available in

 https://apps.getpebble.com/en_US/application/5772e69e6c21047b2c00040d

-I couldn't find an app of pomodoro in pebble store that allows long breaks, memorize the time when existing or receiving a notification and shows the time, so I based an app I was using and wrote one
+The reason I wrote this is that I couldn't find an app of pomodoro in pebble store that allows long breaks, memorize the time when existing or receiving a notification and shows the time, so I based an app (POMO D'ORO by Lucas Conceicao) I was using and wrote one

 This pomodoro app in pebble can: